Lesson 14 – Transistors and Digital Logic#

 Structure#

-The most common FET used in digital systems is the MOSFET (Metal-Oxide-Semiconductor Field-Effect Transistor).
-Two primary types are used:
+The most important FET variant for digital systems is the MOSFET (Metal-Oxide-Semiconductor FET).
+Two complementary types are used:

 Operation#